basp/pixie/README.md

 supports nested and blended patterns as well.

 ## samplers
-Pixie supports aa few samplers out of the box but many more can be implemented using the `ISampler` interface.
+Pixie includes a few samplers but many more can be implemented using the `ISampler` interface.

 * `DefaultSampler` functions like a pin-hole camera.
 It shoots a single ray for each pixel.
 * `RandomSuperSampler` shoots a bunch of rays in but around the origin of a